gone-still/ai/computerVision/faceNet/README.md

 # faceNet - Face Similarity

-Custom implementation of face similarity using a siamese network via keras.
+Lightweight, custom implementation of face similarity using a siamese network via keras.
 Includes image scrapper, pre-processor, train and test files.
 Face embeddings can be compared using euclidean distance (`"euclidean"`), cosine distance (`"cosine"`) or a weighted average between the two (`"sum"`).
 You can see the results in the following figue.
 The string encondes the result in this format: _`class (1 - same face | 0 - different face) : similarity distance`_.
 Errors are marked with a `[x]`, default precision ```threshold=0.5```:

 |Results 1|Results 2|Results 3|